-Samsung Galaxy S25 review: A compact flagship that just about maintains its edge | Expert Reviews
+Samsung Galaxy S25 Review: A Compact Flagship That Just About Maintains Its Edge | Expert Reviews

 Samsung Galaxy S25 review: Price and competition

-Samsung has held steady on the Galaxy S25’s pricing, with the 128GB model costing the same £799 as the Galaxy S24 did at launch.
-The step-up 256GB model costs £859, which is a negligible £10 increase over its predecessor.
-New to the range for 2025 is a 512GB storage option, which costs £959.
+Samsung has held steady on the Galaxy S25’s pricing, with the 128GB model costing the same $800 as the Galaxy S24 did at launch and the step-up 256GB model again costing $860.
+New to the range for 2025 is a 512GB storage option, which costs $1,120 (at the time of writing, you cannot buy this model direct from Samsung).

 Samsung Galaxy S25 review: Design and key features